tremor-rs/tremor-www-docs/docs/tremor-query/operators.md

 The batch operator is used to batch multiple events and send them in a bulk fashion.
 It also allows to set a timeout of how long the operator should wait for a batch to be filled.

+If used with the `timeout` it is possible that the `batch` operator emits empty batches.

 Supported configuration options are:

 - `count` - Elements per batch
 - `timeout` - Maximum delay between the first element of a batch and the last element of a batch.
+- `allow_empty_batches` - If set to `false`, empty batches are not sent downstream.

 **Outputs**: